What is the Difference Between Apple Crisp and Apple Crumble?

 For the Filling:

-• 1/2 cup of granulated sugar
+• 1/2 cup granulated sugar

-• 1 tablespoon of lemon juice
+• 1 tablespoon lemon juice

-• 1 teaspoon of ground cinnamon
+• 1 teaspoon ground cinnamon

-• 1/4 teaspoon of ground nutmeg
+• 1/4 teaspoon ground nutmeg

-• 1 tablespoon of all-purpose flour (optional, for thickening)
+• 1 tablespoon all-purpose flour (optional)

 For the Topping:

-• 1/2 cup of all-purpose flour
+• 1/2 cup all-purpose flour

-• 1/2 cup of old-fashioned rolled oats
+• 1/2 cup rolled oats

-• 1/2 cup of brown sugar, packed
+• 1/2 cup packed brown sugar

-• 1/4 cup of unsalted butter, cold and cut into small cubes
+• 1/4 cup cold unsalted butter, cubed

-• 1/4 cup of chopped nuts (optional)
+• 1/4 cup chopped nuts (optional)

 • A pinch of salt